-The MPC82E/L52 supports one power monitor module, Low-Voltage Detector (LVD), and 2 power-reducing modes: Idle mode and Power-down mode.
+The MPC82E/L54 supports one power monitor module, Low-Voltage Detector (LVD), and 3 power-reducing modes: Idle mode, Power-down mode and Slow mode.

 LVD reports the chip power status on the flag, LVF, which provides the capability to interrupt CPU by software configured or to reset CPU by hardware option.
 The three power-reducing modes provide the different power-saving scheme for chip application.
 These modes are accessed through the PCON and PCON2 register.